 Annual German celebration featuring live music, kids games, wiener dog races and lots of food and beverages.

 Great Galena Balloon Race

 A spectacular three-day event with more than 20 hot air balloons.
 Observe the balloons taking flight in two balloon races and lighting up the night with glow extravaganzas.
 Stroll through a car show, enjoy live music, and participate in activities for the whole family.
-The Friday night Alefest boasts more than two hundred varieties of Ales and spirits.
+The Friday night Alefest boasts more than two hundred varieties of ales and spirits.

 Galesburg Railroad Days